-- All newspapers and periodicals are liable at the reduced rate.
+- All newspapers and periodicals are liable to VAT at the second reduced rate.
 This includes sectoral publications (sports/entertainment, fashion/health/beauty, mens/womens, computers/cars etc.).

-- Holiday/tourist brochures, prospectuses, leaflets, programmes, catalogues (including directories) and similar printed matter.
-Similarly newspapers which deal with sectoral issues (e.g. sports papers) attract the lower rate.
+- Holiday/tourist brochures, prospectuses, leaflets/flyers, programmes, catalogues (including directories) and similar printed matter.
+Similarly newspapers which deal with sectoral issues (e.g. sports papers) attract the second reduced rate.